Van't Kruijs Opening

 Main Lines and Variations

-After 1.e3, the main continuations include:
+After 1.e3, the established follow-ups are:

 Practice on Chessiverse